 Public Comment at Full Board Meetings

-At the discretion of the Board Chair, time (not to exceed fifteen minutes) may be allocated at the beginning of each regularly scheduled Full Board meeting for brief oral presentations from members of the University community or the public who wish to express views on issues germane to the Board.
+At the discretion of the Board Chair, time (not to exceed fifteen minutes) may be allocated at the beginning of regularly scheduled Full Board meetings for members of the University community or the public to briefly comment on issues germane to the Board.
 Comment opportunities shall be administered as explained below.

-- Requests to address the Board must be made in writing through the Board of Trustees Office no sooner than two weeks before and at least forty-eight hours prior to a scheduled meeting of the Board (based on calendar days) by submitting the Public Comment Protocol Form to firstname.lastname@example.org.
-The Board of Trustees Office will issue a communication acknowledging receipt of requests and confirm logistical details for the public comment period.
+- Requests to address the Board must be made by completing a Public Comment Request Form no sooner than two weeks before and at least forty-eight hours prior to a scheduled Board meeting.
+For the October 29, 2021 meeting, the form will be available via this link from October 15-27.
+The Board of Trustees Office will acknowledge receipt of requests and confirm logistical details for the public comment period.

 - Speakers may submit to the Board of Trustees Office written information to be distributed to the Board.
 In such event, the speaker may submit the information electronically in advance of the meeting to email@example.com.

 - At the commencement of remarks, each speaker shall identify themself; any relevant title; the group or organization, if any, for which they serves as spokesperson; any personal or business interest in the subject matter as to which comment will be made; and the topic to be addressed.
 The Board Chair will recognize each speaker consecutively, maintain order, and require adherence to a three-minute maximum time limit allotted to each speaker.
 The Chair retains discretion to decline a request to comment if an individual, group, or organization has previously appeared before the Board regarding the same matter.
 If multiple individuals wish to speak on the same subject matter, a single individual should be identified to offer public comments on behalf of the group.
 Individuals signed up for public comment who are unable to attend on the day of the meeting may not send substitutes.